Denise-R/randomly_generated_mosaic_scarf_pattern/README.md

 ### __Section 3:__
-In this section of code, the list created in <span style="color:orange">section 2</span> named <span style="color:blue">odd_row1</span> is simiplified so that consecutive duplicates are grouped together.
+In this section of code, the list created in <span style="color:orange">Section 2</span> named <span style="color:blue">odd_row1</span> is simiplified so that consecutive duplicates are grouped together.
 The nuber of stiches is then multiplied by 3 to represent the total nuber of stiches in one row of the repeated rectangular block.

 *Note: one row contains 18 stiches in 6 sections of 3 stiches*